 Below are just a few of the species that reside on Catalina:

 CATALINA CALIFORNIA QUAIL

-The Catalina California quail (Callipepla californica catalinensis) is a subspecies that is endemic to Catalina Island and is listed by the California Department of Fish and Game as a Bird of Special Concern.
-It is common to abundant on the Island.
-It has also been introduced to Santa Rosa and Santa Cruz Islands.
+The Catalina California quail (Callipepla californica catalinensis) is a subspecies that is endemic to Catalina Island and is listed by the California Department of Fish and Wildlife as a Bird Species of Special Concern.
+It is abundant on Catalina and has also been introduced to Santa Rosa and Santa Cruz Islands.

 The Orange-crowned Warbler (Oreothlypis celata) breeds widely over western and northern North America, and east across Canada.
 There are four recognized subspecies of this warbler.
 One of them, the O. c. sordida subspecies, is endemic to the Channel Islands, Los Coronados and Todos Santos in Baja California, and the southern California coast from Palos Verdes Penninsula to San Diego, and reaches its highest density on Santa Catalina Island.
 While it is common to encounter warblers of other various species on Catalina, the Orange-crowned Warbler is the only warbler that resides year-round on the island.

 ISLAND LOGGERHEAD SHRIKE

 The Island Loggerhead Shrike (Lanius ludovicianus anthonyi) is a small predatory bird that hunts from perches.
 It focuses on a wide variety of prey items from arthropods up to small mammals and even other birds.
 Shrikes have an interesting habit of impaling their prey items on sharp objects such as spines on vegetation or barbed wire.
 The island subspecies is endemic to the Channel Islands and is a state Species of Special Concern.